stevomatthews/Spoon-Knife/test-toc.md

 Responder, he should receive the above `URQ_AGREEMENT` message, after which he switches to the *connected* state.
 In the case where the UDP packet with the agreement message gets lost, Bob will still enter the *connected* state once he receives anything else from Alice.
-If Bob is going to send, however, it has to continue sending the same `URQ_CONCLUSION` until it gets the confirmation from Alice.
+If Bob is going to send, however, he has to continue sending the same `URQ_CONCLUSION` until he gets the confirmation from Alice.

 [Return to top of page](#srt-handshake)

-### Parallel Arrangement Considerations

-The handshake flow described above happens in so-called "99% of cases" and it's called "serial arrangement".
-It relies on the fact that one of the peers is sending `URQ_WAVEAHAND` messages in small time distances as it waits for any response from the peer.
-Most often it happens, however, that at the moment when the peer starts, it misses the previous handshake message.
-This way, the first message the agent will send to peer will be `URQ_CONCLUSION`, and the peer will not receive `URQ_WAVEAHAND` at all.
+#### Parallel Handshake Flow

+The serial handshake flow described above happens in almost every case.

+There is, however, a very rare (but still possible) **parallel** flow that only occurs if the messages with `URQ_WAVEAHAND` are sent and received by both peers at precisely the same time.
+This *might* happen in either of two situations:

+- if both parties start sending `URQ_WAVEAHAND` messages perfectly simultaneously, or
+- if party B starts later but sends its `URQ_WAVEAHAND` message during the gap between the moment when party A had earlier sent its message, and the moment when that message is received (that is, if each party receives the message from its peer immediately after having sent its own).

-There is, however, a very rare, but still possible the "parallel arrangement", when the later party still fits in a very small time gap to send its message before receiving it from the peer.
-The resulting flow is very much like Bob party described above for both parties.
-Both parties are then passing the same state transitions:
+The resulting flow is very much like Bob's behaviour described above, but for both parties.
+Alice and Bob will go through the same state transitions:

     Attention -> Initiated -> Connected

-In Attention state they know each other's cookies, so they can assign the roles.
-Important to understand is that, in contradiction to serial arrangement, where the flow is mostly based on request-response cycles, here everything happens completely asynchronously: the state switching happens upon reception of particular handshake message with appropriate contents, that is, the Initiator must attach the HSREQ extension, and Responder must attach HSRSP extension.
-Let's then describe the flow in complete, separately for Initiator and Responder:

-Initiator:

-1. Waving.
-Receives Waveahand.
-Switches to `Attention`.
-Sends `URQ_CONCLUSION` + HSREQ.
-2. Attention.
-Receives Conclusion, which:
-    - Contains no extensions: Switches to `Initiated`, still sends `URQ_CONCLUSION` + HSREQ
-    - Contains HSRSP extension: Switches to `Connected`, send `URQ_AGREEMENT`
-3. Initiated.
-Receives Conclusion, which
-    - Contains no extensions: REMAINS IN THIS STATE, still sends `URQ_CONCLUSION` + HSREQ
-    - Contains HSRSP extension: Switches to `Connected`, send `URQ_AGREEMENT`
-4. Connected: may receive Conclusion, respond with `URQ_AGREEMENT`, but normally since now it should receive Payload packets already.

-Responder:

-1. Waving.
-Receives Waveahand.
-Switches to `Attention`.
-Sends `URQ_CONCLUSION` (no extensions).
-2. Attention.
-Receives Conclusion with HSREQ (note: there might be some potential possibility that this message contains no extensions, in which case the party shall simply send the empty Conclusion, as before, and remain in this state).
-Switches to `Initiated` and sends Conclusion with HSRSP.
-3. Initiated.
-Receives:
-    - Conclusion with HSREQ - respond with Conclusion+HSRSP and remain in this state.
-    - `URQ_AGREEMENT` message - respond with `URQ_AGREEMENT` and switch to `Connected`
-    - A Payload packet - respond with `URQ_AGREEMENT` and switch to `Connected`
-4. Connected: it's not expected to receive any handshake messages anymore.
-The `URQ_AGREEMENT` message is sent always only once or per every final Conclusion message.

-Note that each of these packets may be missing, about what the sending party is never aware, so here this problem is resolved this way:

-1. When the Responder missed the Conclusion+HSREQ message, it simply continues sending empty Conclusion.
-Only upon reception of Conclusion+HSREQ does it respond with Conclusion+HSRSP.
-2. When the Initiator missed the Conclusion+HSRSP response from Responder, it continues sending Conclusion+HSREQ.
-The Responder must respond this way always when the Initiator sent Conclusion+HSREQ, no matter if it has already received it once and interpreted.
-3. When Initiator turned into Connected state and responded with Agreement, which has been missed, it may start sending data packets because it considers itself connected, but it doesn't know that the Responder did not switch into Connected state yet.
-Therefore it is exceptionally allowed that from Initiated state a received data packet (or even any other control packet that is normally sent only between connected sites) for this connection may switch it to Connected state as good as the Agreement message.
-4. The problem might be when the Responder is going to send data, the Initiator is already switched to Connected and sees no reason of bothering the Responder with any more handshake, but the Responder is completely unaware of that.
-Therefore until it switches to Connected, it doesn't exit the connecting state (still blocks on `srt_connect` or doesn't signal connection readiness), which means that it continues sending Conclusion+HSRSP, until it receives any packet that will make it switch to Connected state, normally Agreement.
+In the Attention state they know each other's cookies, so they can assign roles.
+It is important to understand that, in contrast to serial flows, which are mostly based on request-response cycles, here everything happens completely asynchronously: the state switches upon reception of a particular handshake message with appropriate contents (the Initiator must attach the `HSREQ` extension, and Responder must attach `HSRSP` extension).

+Here's how the parallel handshake flow works, based on role:

+**Initiator:**

+1. `Waving`
+   - Receives `URQ_WAVEAHAND` message
+   - Switches to `Attention`
+   - Sends `URQ_CONCLUSION` + `HSREQ`
+2. `Attention`
+   - Receives `URQ_CONCLUSION` message, which:
+     - Contains no extensions:
+       - Switches to `Initiated`, still sends `URQ_CONCLUSION` + `HSREQ`
+     - Contains `HSRSP` extension:
+       - Switches to `Connected`, sends `URQ_AGREEMENT`
+3. `Initiated`
+   - Receives `URQ_CONCLUSION` message, which:
+     - Contains no extensions:
+       - REMAINS IN THIS STATE, still sends `URQ_CONCLUSION` + `HSREQ`
+     - Contains `HSRSP` extension:
+       - Switches to `Connected`, sends `URQ_AGREEMENT`
+4. `Connected`
+   - May receive `URQ_CONCLUSION` and respond with `URQ_AGREEMENT`, but normally by now it should already have received payload packets.

+**Responder:**

+1. `Waving`
+   - Receives `URQ_WAVEAHAND` message
+   - Switches to `Attention`
+   - Sends `URQ_CONCLUSION` message (with no extensions)
+2. `Attention`
+   - Receives `URQ_CONCLUSION` message with `HSREQ`
+     NOTE: This message might contain no extensions, in which case the party shall simply send the empty `URQ_CONCLUSION` message, as before, and remain in this state).
+   - Switches to `Initiated` and sends `URQ_CONCLUSION` message with `HSRSP`
+3. `Initiated`
+   - Receives:
+     - `URQ_CONCLUSION` message with `HSREQ`
+       - Responds with `URQ_CONCLUSION` with `HSRSP` and remains in this state
+     - `URQ_AGREEMENT` message
+       - Responds with `URQ_AGREEMENT` and switches to `Connected`
+     - A Payload packet
+       - Responds with `URQ_AGREEMENT` and switches to `Connected`
+4. `Connected`
+    - It's not expected to receive any handshake messages anymore.
+The `URQ_AGREEMENT` message is always sent only once or per every final `URQ_CONCLUSION`message.

+Note that any of these packets may be missing, and the sending party will never aware.
+The missing packet problem is resolved this way:

+1. If the Responder misses the `URQ_CONCLUSION` + `HSREQ` message, it simply continues sending empty `URQ_CONCLUSION` messages.
+Only upon reception of `URQ_CONCLUSION` + `HSREQ` does it respond with `URQ_CONCLUSION` + `HSRSP`.

+2. If the Initiator misses the `URQ_CONCLUSION` + `HSRSP` response from the Responder, it continues sending `URQ_CONCLUSION` + `HSREQ`.
+The Responder must always respond with `URQ_CONCLUSION` + `HSRSP` when the Initiator sends `URQ_CONCLUSION` + `HSREQ`, even if it has already received and interpreted it.

+3. When the Initiator switches to the `Connected` state it responds with a `URQ_AGREEMENT` message, which may be missed by the Responder.
+Nonetheless, the Initiator may start sending data packets because it considers itself connected — it doesn't know that the Responder has not yet switched to the `Connected` state.
+Therefore it is exceptionally allowed that when the Responder is in the `Initiated` state and receives a data packet (or any control packet that is normally sent only between connected parties) over this connection, it may switch to the `Connected` state just as if it had received a `URQ_AGREEMENT` message.

+4. If the the Initiator is already switched to the `Connected` state it will not bother the Responder with any more handshake messages.
+But the Responder may be completely unaware of that (having missed the `URQ_AGREEMENT` message from the Initiator).
+Therefore it doesn't exit the connecting state (still blocks on `srt_connect` or doesn't signal connection readiness), which means that it continues sending `URQ_CONCLUSION` + `HSRSP` messages until it receives any packet that will make it switch to the `Connected` state (normally `URQ_AGREEMENT`).
 Only then does it exit the connecting state and the application is allowed to start transmission.

 [Return to top of page](#srt-handshake)